Offer Offer

 Q-1.
 How to find log path where the files are kept?

-Ans: The location of Error Log – C:\ Program Files \ Microsoft SQL Server \ MSSQLn.SQLEXPRESS \ MSSQL \ Log, where n is equivalent to the number basis on the Server version.
+Ans: The location of Log – C:\ Program Files \ Microsoft SQL Server \ MSSQLn.SQLEXPRESS \ MSSQL \ Log, where n is equivalent to the number basis on the Server version.

 Q-2.
 How to perform SQL Server error log monitoring?